sebaxakerhtc/ESXi-singleGPU/README.md

 ```
 <p> Step 6: Reboot

-From now you will no longer see ESXi yellow/black bootscren.
+From now you will no longer see ESXi yellow/black bootscreen.
 Just a text like

 ```
 Shutting down firmware services...